GoogleCloudPlatform/appengine-tck/README.md

     cd appengine-tck
     mvn clean install

-to get the default coverage report.
+to generate the default coverage report.

 We can also explicitly exclude some of the API methods with exclusions.txt file (deprecated methods are already excluded by default).